teamwalnut/graphql-ppx/README.md

   variants](https://2ality.com/2018/01/polymorphic-variants-reasonml.html)
 - Floats, ints, strings, booleans, id are converted into their corresponding native Reason/OCaml types.
-- Custom scalars are parsed as `Js.Json.t`, and can be parsed using the `@decoder` directive
+- Custom scalars are parsed as `Js.Json.t`, and can be parsed using the `@ppxDecoder` directive
 - Arguments with input objects
 - Using `@skip` and `@include` will force non-optional fields to become optional.